Forest Legacy Program

 Application Review and Ranking

-Project proposals received during each grant application cycle are reviewed and ranked by the state’s Forest Stewardship Committee and presented to the State Forester for nomination of top Virginia proposals for submission to compete for federal funding during the national ranking process.
+Project proposals received during each grant application cycle are reviewed and ranked by the state’s Forest Stewardship Coordinating Committee and presented to the State Forester for nomination of top Virginia proposals for submission to compete for federal funding during the national ranking process.

 A panel of FLP personnel from across the nation determine the national project rankings, which are then considered by the President and by Congress during federal budget deliberations.
 Highly-ranked state proposals then receive federal funding (or partial funding) in the Appropriations Act.